 Each year, near the start of the NFL season, I post this blog about the rules and guidelines used to determine what games air on what network and when.
 There are some changes, which are addressed throughout.
 All in all, it can be quite complicated but I try to break it down by the various aspects of the rules.
 And please post any questions you might have.

 * The rules are crafted between the NFL and networks which carry the games (FOX, CBS, NBC, ESPN and NFL Network).
 Local affiliates (i.e. WLUK-TV) have little control in the process – and are sometimes at the mercy of the decisions made on-the-fly by the network.

 * Because we are the home market station for the Green Bay Packers, we are guaranteed to show all of the Packers games on Fox.
 This year we have nine of those (so far).
 Home market status means the local station will air ALL of the game.
-If the Packers are the late game, such as in Week 2, if the early game is running long, the network (CBS, in this example) will cut away from it to show all of the Packers game – even if that means viewers miss a great ending.
+If the Packers are the late game, such as in Week 4, if the early game is running long, the network will cut away from it to show all of the Packers game – even if that means viewers miss a great ending.

 * Starting a few years ago, to help alleviate that problem, the NFL moved the kickoff time of the primary nationally-televised doubleheader game from 3:15 to 3:25pm.

-* Just because FOX has games in both the noon and 3:25pm slots does not mean we can air two games every week.
+* Just because FOX has games in both the noon and 3:05/3:25pm slots does not mean we can air two games every week.
 The networks (generally) alternate doubleheader weeks.
 Sometimes we can air two, sometimes we can’t.
 FOX has at least one late game each week because of the west coast home NFC games in Arizona, Seattle and San Francisco, but that doesn’t mean we can always air them.
 It’s not our choice – it’s league & network rules.
-The upshot here: the on-air promos don’t necessarily translate to games on air for Fox 11.
+The upshot here: the national on-air promos don’t necessarily translate to games on air in Northeast Wisconsin for Fox 11.

 * FOX assigns us the other games, based on regional interest or national importance.
 This means we usually get NFC North games.
 (Looks like lots of the Lions this year.)
 We can request a change, but the network doesn’t have to grant it.
-Each week, usually on Wednesday or Thursday, we post which game will have on our Facebook page, and it will be in our ticker on the bottom of the screen during FOX 11 News.
+Each week, usually on Wednesday or Thursday, we post which game will have on our Facebook page.
+The announcement will also be in our ticker on the bottom of the screen during FOX 11 News.

 * Even if it is a Fox doubleheader Sunday, Fox 11 can’t air a game at the same time as a Packers home game.
 So, while Week 5 may be a Fox doubleheader Sunday, the NFL prohibits us from showing a noon game opposite the Packers game on CBS.
 The same rule applies that on a CBS doubleheader week, WFRV can’t air a different game during a Packers home game on Fox 11.
 (So, WFRV can’t air several noon games).
 The only exception to this is Week 17, when both networks get two games because of playoff implications.

 * Local fans are guaranteed to see all of the Packers games on local broadcast stations, even if they are on cable (ESPN or the NFL Network).
 Those networks put the games up for bids to the local stations for the right to air them.
-I don’t know who has the rights to the Dec.
-8 Atlanta game, but it’s not Fox 11.
+I don’t know who has the rights to the Week 3 game against Kansas City, for example, but it’s not Fox 11.

 * The local stations have no control over the flexible scheduling.
 For the last 12 weeks of the year, the NFL may decide to change games to give NBC a more attractive game in its Sunday night time slot.
 Games may also move between the early and late doubleheader slots.
 Thursday and Monday night games do not change.

 * Additionally, NFL on FOX games scheduled in Weeks 11 – 17 are part of the NFL’s flexible schedule plan.
 After consultation with FOX Sports, the NFL will determine start times on these dates, with a game or games possibly moving to the late afternoon broadcast window.